railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 Leads
 =====

-A lead represents a potential customer or a possible future business or sales opportunity.
-They aren't usually qualified yet and they aren't yet assigned to an individual person for following up.
+A lead represents a possible business or sales.
+Usually it is the first step in your sales cycle, and therefore it contains valuable information which too often gets lost.
+Leads are usually not qualified nor assigned to an individual (sales)person for follow up.
-When a lead needs to be followed up, it's converted to a partner and/or a sales opportunity.
+When a lead requires follow up, it will be converted to a sales opportunity.

 For example, the following events could result in the creation of one or several leads: